Fact Sheet - Bailiffs and High Court Writs

 The bailiff committed a crime against you in the presence of police

-Section 26(7) of the Criminal Justice and Courts Act 2015 stipulates that a police officer commits an offence if they neglect to arrest a suspect with the aim of gaining an advantage for themselves or someone else.
-According to Section 1 of the Magistrates' Courts Act 1980, you have the authority to direct a solicitor to present the information to a justice of the peace regarding the potential misconduct of the police officer.
-The magistrate can then issue a warrant to summon the officer to appear in court to address the allegations and enter a plea.
-It's essential to persuade your solicitor that pursuing prosecution against the police officer serves the public interest and that you possess ample evidence to secure a conviction.
+Section 26(7) of the Criminal Justice and Courts Act 2015 says a police officer commits an offence if he fails to arrest the suspect to achieve a benefit for himself or another.
+Under Section 1 of the Magistrates' Courts Act 1980, you can instruct a solicitor to lay the information before a justice of the peace for the question of reporting the police officer for the offence.
+The magistrate can issue a warrant to bring the officer to court to answer the information and enter a plea.
+You must persuade your solicitor that prosecuting the police officer is in the public interest and you have sufficient evidence to secure a conviction.

 The police arrested you or threatened to arrest you

-Section 26(1) of the Criminal Justice and Courts Act 2015 specifies that a police officer breaches the law if they intentionally make an improper arrest.
-In accordance with Paragraph 68 of Schedule 12 of the Tribunals, Courts Act 2007, individuals are liable for the offence of obstructing a bailiff who is "lawfully acting" or for interfering with controlled goods.
-However, if the bailiff acted in contravention of the Schedule 12 provisions and underlying regulations, individuals are not culpable for these offences.
-In such cases, the police may opt to make arrests for assaulting a bailiff.
-If the prosecution does not succeed, the debtor retains the right to pursue legal action for false arrest and unlawful imprisonment.
+Section 26(1) of the Criminal Justice and Courts Act 2015 says a police officer commits an offence if he knowingly makes an improper arrest.
+Paragraph 68 of Schedule 12 of the Tribunals, Courts Act 2007 says a person commits an offence of obstructing a bailiff "lawfully acting" or interferes with controlled goods.
+You are not guilty of these offences when the bailiff acted in breach of the Schedule 12 provisions and underlying regulations.
+Instead, police make arrests for assaulting a bailiff.
+If the prosecution fails, the debtor can sue for false arrest and unlawful imprisonment.

 The bailiff assaulted or injured you or a member of your staff

-Call police by dialing 999, ensuring that the assault is documented on the Police CAD (Computer Aided Dispatch) system, with the call being recorded by the 999 call-handler.
-Seek medical assistance promptly as detailed medical reports will be essential in initiating a personal injury claim.
+Call police on 999 which records the time of the assault on the Police CAD (Computer Aided Dispatch) and the 999 call-handler will record the call.
+Get medical attention because your medical reports will be crucial in bringing a personal injury claim.

 The bailiff damaged your property or vehicle

-Paragraph 35 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 mandates that bailiffs exercise reasonable care in handling controlled goods post-removal.
-Regulation 34 of the Taking Control of Goods Regulations 2013 stipulates that bailiffs must maintain controlled goods in the condition they were in before their removal.
-Breach of these provisions entitles the debtor to seek damages under Paragraph 66 of Schedule 12.
-Additionally, Section 3 of the Torts (Interference with Goods) Act 1977 permits the goods' owner to claim damages for unlawful interference, with "unlawful interference" potentially encompassing violations outlined in Paragraph 35 of Schedule 12.
-To document the condition of your vehicle pre-seizure, it's advisable to create a video record.
-Furthermore, pursuant to Rule 6 of the Practice Direction - Pre-action conduct and protocols, requesting the bailiff's body worn camera recordings can provide evidence of the vehicle's condition immediately before its removal.
+Paragraph 35 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says bailiffs must take reasonable care of controlled goods after removing them.
+Regulation 34 of the Taking Control of Goods Regulations 2013 says bailiff must keep controlled goods in the condition immediately before he finds them and takes control of them.
+Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the debtor can recover damages for the breach.
+Section 3 of the Torts (Interference with Goods) Act 1977 provides for the owner of the goods to recover damages for unlawful interference.
+The legislation is silent on defining "unlawful interference", so you can use Paragraph 35 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 for that definition.
+Before bailiffs remove your vehicle, make a record of its condition by making a video.
+Under Rule 6 of the Practice Direction - Pre-action conduct and protocols, ask for a copy of the bailiff's body worn camera recordings.
+That will give the vehicle's condition immediately before he removed it.

 Is the High Court Enforcement Officer (HCEO) personally liable for botched enforcement by his bailiffs?

-Regulation 4 of the High Court Enforcement Officers Regulations 2004 defines an enforcement officer as an "individual".
-Regulation 7 of the same regulations mandates that the enforcement officer must execute enforcement actions for all received writs of execution.
-Paragraph 66(6)(a) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 grants the debtor the right to pursue legal action against the individual whom the enforcement power is conferred.
+Regulation 4 of the High Court Enforcement Officers Regulations 2004 says an enforcement officer is an "individual".
+Regulation 7 of the High Court Enforcement Officers Regulations 2004 says the enforcement officer must undertake enforcement action for all writs of execution received.
+Paragraph 66(6)(a) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the debtor can sue the person on whom the enforcement power is conferred.

 You want to make a formal complaint about the bailiff